akhilmallepally/featured-developers/RFP.md

 2. Admin

 ### Authentication:
 The authenication is only for admin, who has control over the data in the app.
-The authentication page must consist of the following:
+The authentication page must contain the following:

 1. *username*, *password* fields
 2. A *Captcha* field to verify it's a real person and not a bot.